 This has been proven to inspire respect and loyalty from your existing audience while tapping into the interests of new audiences.

 Research articles take the following forms:

-The writer gathers information from publicly available material such as the internet, libraries and corporate files where approprite.
+- Secondary research.
+The writer gathers information from publicly available material such as the internet, libraries and corporate files where appropriate.
 The article will be compile with this information and referenced accordingly.

 Research articles are a highly valued contribution by many media platforms.